marco-georgaklis/hugoblog/content/authors/marco/_index.md

   url: https://www.google.com

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Software Engineer at Google and recent computer science graduate from Vanderbilt University.
+bio: I am a builder and Software Engineer.
+I currently work for Google on artificial intelligence infrastructure for Chrome.

 # Interests to show in About widget
 interests: